websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/dynamic-data-lists/creating-data-definitions.md

     To choose a parent definition, click the *Select* button below the Parent Data Definition field and then select an existing definition in the dialog that appears.

-1. Add the data definition’s fields in the data definition designer, below the form’s Details section.
+1. Add the data definition’s fields in the data definition designer below the form’s Details section.
 The designer’s default View tab lets you create the definition in a WYSIWYG editor.
 You can click the Source tab to work with the definition’s underlying JSON, but it’s much easier to stick with the WYSIWYG editor.

     ![Choose the fields to associate with your data definition.](./creating-data-definitions/images/03.png)